-Identifying those who are likely to break down under celebrity pressure, devising personal tactics to prevent emotional erosion and collapse and empowering the person in preserving their dignity and humanity, is the goal of our Institute.
+Identifying those who are likely to break down under the pressure of prominence, devising personal tactics to prevent emotional erosion and collapse and empowering the person in preserving their dignity and humanity, is the goal of our Institute.

 Forecast